henkmet/mpsyt/README.md

 ![](http://mps-youtube.github.io/yewtube/album-2.png)

-An album title can be specified and mps-youtube will attempt to find matches for each track of the album, based on title and duration.
+An album title can be specified and mpsyt will attempt to find matches for each track of the album, based on title and duration.
 Type ``help search`` for more info.

 Customisation